National Old Stuff Day

-Old Stuff Day is all about…well, old stuff.
+National Old Stuff Day is all about…well, old stuff.
 Bits and bobs that have been gathering dust for ages in your home, trinkets, and toys up in the attic, antiques and old electronics – you’re bound to have some old stuff knocking about.
 And today is all about appreciating it.
 Because what’s better than uncovering something really awesome from days gone by?

 It’s so easy to let things gather dust.
 If we don’t use them every day, some things can get pushed to the side and stay there.
 And that’s not just the things in your home – technology advances so quickly, new toys come out all the time, new books are constantly being published.
 In the age of new information, it isn’t easy to stay mindful of what built the foundations for what we have now.
 Today is all about remembering the things we sometimes leave behind.

-The History of Old Stuff Day
+History of National Old Stuff Day

-If you think about it, there’s always been old stuff – but exactly when Old Stuff Day started to be celebrated isn’t too clear.
+If you think about it, there’s always been old stuff – but exactly when National Old Stuff Day started to be celebrated isn’t too clear.
 That said, there’s no doubt that this is an important day for those who are a fan of all things gone by.

 We’ve long had an appreciation for the value that age can bring to items.
 Wine becomes better the older it gets, furniture becomes more of a must-have once it becomes an antique; it’s certain that old things aren’t without their uses, value or charm.
 Collectors nowadays will pay a pretty penny for stamps, toys, video games, board games, books, coins, and clothes of yesterday.

-How to Celebrate Old Stuff Day
+How to celebrate National Old Stuff Day

-Vintage fashion is still in vogue, but you can really get into the spirit of things by visiting a junk shop or visiting you local car boot – another person’s old stuff could be your new stuff!
+Vintage fashion is still in vogue, but you can really get into the spirit of things by visiting a junk shop or visiting your local car boot – another person’s old stuff could be your new stuff!
 Or maybe now is a good day to declutter?
 Stuff you aren’t so into any more could make a great gift for someone else, or you could always pass you old things on to your local charity shop.

 If you’re in a crafty mood, you could upcycle your old clothes into new outfits with just a little tailoring, or turn unwanted trinkets into snazzy boho decorations.
 Today would be a good day to visit your older relatives and learn about your family history, and the kind of shenanigans your grandparents would get up to back in the golden days.